 These trees would work perfectly to block a farm, park, or large landscape project from the noise of a busy freeway since they grow so tall so fast and are considered relatively hardy trees.
 They have strong but shallow root systems, so it is best to keep your lawn and other plants away from the tree's trunk.
 They rarely drop needles and can live for hundreds of years.

 |Mature Width:||25 - 35 Feet|

-|Habit:||Densely branched, Cone Shaped, fast growing|
+|Habit:||Densely branched, cone shaped, fast growing|

-|Pruning Season:||Prune in late spring to maintain shape|
+|Pruning Season:||Prune in spring to maintain shape|

 |Soil Condition:||Any well drained soil|

 |Uses:||Extremely attractive when used as in the mixed border, foundations, or planted in mass; windbreak or large scale privacy screens|

 Before you buy a Norway Spruce Tree, make sure to read about the recommended care instructions to keep this plant healthy and thriving.